TheJacksonLaboratory/mvar-utility/README.md

 The "-reference" is optional (set to "mm10" by default) and can be set to either "mm10" or "mm39".

+The "-lifted" parameter, if present, indicates that the data being inserted has been lifted from data already existing in the DB, and

 To insert multiple files, a folder where the files are located can be passed as a parameter:
 ```
 java -jar mvar-utility-all.jar INSERT -data_path /path/to/data_folder -header_path /path/to/header_file.txt -batch_size 5000 -reference mm39 -check_canon